-- 2a 6 x extendable poles with C Clips on each end, these are roof spreader bars, 4 can be used in the main tent along the roof corners and 2 can be used in the annex on the roof between the roof poles. - 2b 1 x extendable pole with c clip on each end, this is a smaller version of pole 2a and can be used in the annex on the roof between the roof poles. - 5a 4 x longer extendable poles with a spigot on one end, these poles are used as the annex outer wall upright.
+- 2a 2 x extendable poles with C Clips on each end, these are roof spreader bars to be used in the annex on the roof between the roof poles. - 2b 1 x extendable pole with c clip on each end, this is a smaller version of pole 2a and can be used in the annex on the roof between the roof poles. - 4 x longer extendable poles with a spigot on one end, these poles are used as the annex outer wall upright.
 There is black tape on these poles. - 3a 3 x long extendable poles with a white plastic eyelet hole on one end and a hook on the other.
 These are the roof poles for the annex. - 4a 6 x extendable poles with a flat eyelet hole on each end.
-2 x are used as supports along the front of the annex, 1 x is used at the end of the annex close to the kitchen, 1 x is used as a spreader bar for the ensuite room, 2 x are used as window spreader bars on the outside larger windows - 6a 2 x Long Extendable poles with a C Clip on one end and rubber foot at the other, these are used as extra middle support poles on the left and right walls in the main annex if you encounter some strong winds. - 5c 4 x short extendable poles with a spigot on one end, these are used on the main tent side awning windows. - 5d 2 x short extendable poles with a spigot on one end, these are used on the main tent front awning window. - 4b 3 x extendable poles with a flat eye on each end, 1 x is used on the awning window at the front of bed end, 1 x is used for the rear extension window at the rear as the spreader bar and 1 x is used for an annex wall window awning spreader bar - 5b 4 x extendable poles with a spigot on one end and rubber foot on the other, 2 are used for the ensuite room, and 2 can be used to hold the kitchen or front wall window awning up.
+2 x are used as supports along the front of the annex, 1 x is used at the end of the annex close to the kitchen, 1 x is used as a spreader bar for the ensuite room, 2 x are used as window spreader bars on the outside larger windows - 6a 2 x Long Extendable poles with a C Clip on one end and rubber foot at the other, these are used as extra middle support poles on the left and right walls in the main annex if you encounter some strong winds. - 5c 4 x short extendable poles with a spigot on one end, these are used on the main tent side awning windows. - 2 x short extendable poles with a spigot on one end, these are used on the main tent front awning window. - 4b 3 x extendable poles with a flat eye on each end, 1 x is used on the awning window at the front of bed end, 1 x is used for the rear extension window at the rear as the spreader bar and 1 x is used for an annex wall window awning spreader bar - 4 x extendable poles with a spigot on one end and rubber foot on the other, 2 are used for the ensuite room, and 2 can be used to hold the kitchen or front wall window awning up.